Fall Protection Strategies For ExSteel RTL-24 Panels

 Promote a Culture of Safety

 Equipment and checklists matter, but culture is what truly protects people.
 A team that looks out for one another, raises concerns without hesitation, and starts every shift with a quick safety talk is statistically less likely to face accidents.
-When safety becomes habit instead of an afterthought, workers perform with confidence.
+When safety becomes a habit rather than an afterthought, workers perform with confidence.

 Ensure Proper Footwear for Stability

-On a standing seam roof, safe footing is critical.
+On a standing-seam roof, a safe footing is critical.
 Boots with deep tread, firm ankle support, and slip-resistant soles give workers the grip they need.
 Proper footwear not only prevents slips but also reduces fatigue, helping crews stay steady and alert.

 Consult Experts for Curved Metal Panels

-Curved panels can be tricky when it comes to providing tie-off anchors.
+Curved panels can be tricky to tie off.
 Curved seams don't behave the same way as straight runs, which means not every anchor is appropriate.
 Before clipping in, it's advisable to have an experienced safety professional inspect the roof.
-Their expertise ensures that anchors, lifelines, and tie-off methods match the geometry of the roof system, thereby protecting both the panel and the personnel working on it.
+Their expertise ensures that anchors, lifelines, and tie-off methods match the roof system's design, thereby protecting both the panel and personnel working on it.

 Use Specialized Anchor Systems for Standing Seam Roofs